simonom/PyCHAM/README.md

 ## Running

-1. For model inputs, ensure you have: a .txt file chemical reaction scheme, a .xml file for converting species names to SMILE strings and a .txt file stating values of model variables (e.g. temperature) - see details about these three files below
+1. For model inputs, ensure you have: a .txt file chemical reaction scheme, a .xml file for converting species names to SMILE strings and a .txt file stating values of model variables (e.g. temperature) - see details about these three files below and note that example files are available in PyCHAM/inputs

 2. Now you are ready to run the model: python PyCHAM